What is amelanotic melanoma?

-Amelanotic melanomas are classically described as skin coloured.
-A significant proportion are red, pink or erythematous.
-Typical early lesions present as asymmetrical macular lesions that may be uniformly pink or red and which may have faint light pigmentation of tan, brown or grey at the periphery.
+Amelanotic melanomas are classically described as 'skin coloured'.
+A significant proportion is red, pink, or erythematous.
+Typical early lesions present as asymmetrical macular lesions that may be uniformly pink or red and may have a faint light tan, brown, or grey pigmentation at the periphery.
 The borders may be well- or ill-defined .

 Any subtype of melanoma can be amelanotic.